Sierra Nevada Brewing Company

-The brewery was named "Green Business of the Year" by the United States Environmental Protection Agency in 2010 for its practices in sustainability.
+The brewery produced 786000 usbeerbbl in 2010, a year it was named "Green Business of the Year" by the United States Environmental Protection Agency for its sustainable practices.
 In 2014, a second brewery location was opened in Mills River, North Carolina.

-Sierra Nevada is considered one of the earliest and most influential American craft breweries in the latter half of the 20th century.
+Sierra Nevada is considered one of the earliest and most influential American craft breweries in the latter half of the 20th century..